 “You can stand at Kett’s Heights... on the steepest part of the escarpment next to the one surviving remnant of the chapel Kett used as his head quarters, and on a clear day you’ve got a magnificent view.
 You feel that you can almost reach out and touch the cathedral spire - that was a real highlight for me.”
 C.J.
 Sansom - Author of "Tombland", the latest in the excellent Shardlake series.

-Shardlake’s journey to Kett’s Heights - book your place here!
+Shardlake’s journey to Kett’s Heights - book your free place here!

 Booking Details: Pre-booking: Preferred

-Kett's Heights is free to explore but booking for the talk and tour is advisable.
+Kett's Heights is free to explore but booking for the free talk and tour is advisable.

 Booking closes: 21 September 2019 14:00